 A Content hub is a central place where all of your content lives.
-It is the center around which all other content revolves as it is the main focus of content activity.
+It is the centre around which all other content revolves as it is the main focus of content activity.
 They generally look sharp, have a tile-style feel to them making them ultra-graphic, attractive and simple to skim over, with more content than a blog and less than a website.
 They are generally flexible, and anything can be published making them ‘personalized’ content repositories.
-The idea is to avoid having one-page mixing together all of the content but distinguishing curated branded content by user profile, topic or key words as each will have specific needs.
+The idea is to avoid having one-page mixing together all of the content but distinguishing curated branded content by user profile, topic or keywords as each will have specific needs.

 So, with content hubs, you are only displaying the content relevant to each specific end user profile.
 The media mix will include everything from ebooks, vlogs, blog posts, video, audio, podcasts, infographics, slides, papers articles, widgets to embedded social feeds — and the list goes on.

 The best content hubs will use a mix of the above content formats to maintain user interest as the intention is to interact with your prospect by answering their questions, gaining their trust and confidence by showing off your expertise in your area.
 Here, your intention is not to sell but to prove that you are trust worthy by guiding them in their quest for answers and hopefully putting your self in such a position that when it come to decision time, you are at the forefront of their minds.

 A few examples if what a content hub looks like:

 The basic architecture and simplicity behind this website makes it easy and straightforward for users to find what they are looking for.
 Tips forMarketer has brought together video, reports and blog content from a variety of other channels creating a remarkable fusion of insight, observations, answers and research.